udoprog/c10t/README.md

     entire (sometimes huge!) image in memory at once.
   * Uses proper command line options.
   * Can flip the map properly (90 - 180 - 270 degrees CCW), to get 270 use both
-    -f and -i
+    -f and -r
   * Clean code, for easing further development.
-  * Multiplatform - yes, it does compile properly on winblows and probably also on mac.
+  * Multiplatform - yes, it does compile properly on windows and probably also on mac.

 I would not have done this were it not for the excellent inspiration by